Rent-a-womb --- Want to shake up your genetics without buying a foundation dam??

 Since alpaca manure is mostly found in pellet form and doesn' have the same components as other livestock feeders (like cows and horses), it doesn't need to be aged or composted before use!
 You can spread it directly onto garden plants without burning them.
 Best of all, it doesn't contain any weed seeds, so there's no worry about plucking sprouts from the garden following application.

-We sell it by the bag and local gardeners and farmers love it!
+We sell it by the bucket or truck load and local gardeners and farmers love it!
+(You scoop!)

 If you are considering entering the alpaca industry, you should find an accountant for advice.
 A very helpful IRS publication is #225, entitled The Farmer's Tax Guide.
 This provides some helpful information to discuss with your accountant about all financial benefits of being an alpaca owner.